 6. The list of tables for that connector appears.
 If you have not yet created any connectors, the list is empty.
-Click individual table names to select them, or click Select All to select all the tables 11 in the connector procedure.
-Create/Edit Rule Set Window" for a description of the screen and other options.
+Click individual table names to select them, or click Select All to select all the tables in the connector of the screen and other options.